Geneea/keboola-nlp-analysis/configuration.md

     * `sentimentValue` detected sentiment of the document, from an interval _\[-1.0; 1.0\]_
     * `sentimentPolarity` detected sentiment of the document (_-1_, _0_ or _1_)
     * `sentimentLabel` sentiment of the document as a label (_negative_, _neutral_ or _positive_)
-    * `sentimentDetailedLabel` sentiment of the document as a detailed label
     * `usedChars` the number of characters used by this document

 * `analysis-result-sentences.csv` with sentence-level results has the following columns: